saravatpt/livekit-voice-agent/readme.md

 # LiveKit Voice Agent

-This project is a voice agent built using LiveKit.
+This project is a Live agent built using LiveKit.

 ## Requirements